 Production Coordinator

-The experience at Stonestreet Studios equipped him with valuable insights into the intricacies of the entertainment industry, fostering their passion for efficient project management and collaborative storytelling.
+The experience at Stonestreet Studios equipped him with valuable insights into the intricacies of the entertainment industry, fostering his passion for efficient project management and collaborative storytelling.

 Personal Assisting